khakhalin/notes/00_queue_to_do.md

 * `@cached_property`
 * What's the difference between dbfs and blob?
 * Partitioning of [[parquet]] files - everything is not as simple as I thought!
 Study (metadata, folders, requests)
+* `uv`
-* `uv` as an alternative to pip
+    * as an alternative to pip
-* Terraform - what does it do?
-Place in the ecosystem, strength, weaknesses?
+    * how to correctly build an installable project (package) with uv?
+    * requirements.txt vs pyproject.toml - what's the correct use?
 * helm - what is it, how it works, some basics
 * Process the list of "How a DS can become a DE": https://www.reddit.com/r/datascience/comments/1ehoumf/applying_for_a_de_role_as_a_current_ds_is_3_weeks/
 * Update OLAP / OLTP distinction: https://www.snowflake.com/en/fundamentals/olap-vs-oltp-the-differences/